Business Partner Dispute Liability in Florida

 How Partner Disputes Create Personal Liability

-Not every business dispute puts personal assets at risk.
-An LLC or corporation creates a liability shield between the entity’s obligations and the owner’s personal wealth.
-But partner disputes routinely breach that shield through several paths.
+An LLC or corporation creates a liability shield between the entity’s obligations and the owner’s personal wealth, but partner disputes routinely breach that shield through several specific paths.

 Fiduciary Duty Claims

-Partners, LLC members, and corporate officers owe fiduciary duties to the business and to each other.
-Florida law imposes three fiduciary obligations: the duty of loyalty, the duty of care, and the obligation of good faith and fair dealing.
-These duties arise under the Florida Revised Uniform Partnership Act and Chapter 605.
+Partners, LLC members, and corporate officers owe fiduciary duties to the business and to each other under Florida law.
+Those duties include loyalty, care, and good faith and fair dealing, imposed by the Florida Revised Uniform Partnership Act and Chapter 605.

 A breach of fiduciary duty claim is personal by nature.
 The claim targets the individual who violated the duty, not the entity.
-A managing member who diverts business opportunities to a personal venture, uses company funds for personal expenses, or enters into self-dealing transactions faces a judgment against the individual, not just the LLC.
-That judgment reaches the individual’s personal bank accounts, investment accounts, and other non-exempt assets.
+A managing member who diverts business opportunities to a personal venture, uses company funds for personal expenses, or enters self-dealing transactions faces a judgment against the individual.
+That judgment reaches personal bank accounts, investment accounts, and other non-exempt assets.

-Florida courts have held that majority shareholders who use “squeeze-out techniques” against minority owners can be personally liable for oppression and breach of fiduciary duties.
+Florida courts have held that majority shareholders who use squeeze-out techniques against minority owners can be personally liable for oppression and breach of fiduciary duties.
 The liability is not limited to returning what was taken from the business.
-The court can award damages for the full harm caused to the minority partner, including lost profits, diminished business value, and consequential losses.
+Courts can award damages for the full harm caused to the minority partner, including lost profits, diminished business value, and consequential losses.
+In egregious cases involving fraud or intentional misconduct, punitive damages are also available.

 Joint and Several Liability in General Partnerships